bpgoodrow/Portfolio/README.md

 - 1:00 Return to debugging routing
 - 2:00 Fine tune routing to show homepage on start up as well as when home is clicked
 - 3:00 Working on onClick functionality
+- 4:00 Refactor MenuOptions to reusable components
+-